 On September 4th, 2011, devastating wildfires raged through Central Texas, scorching the Lost Pines Forest of Bastrop, TX.
 The fires destroyed over 32,000 acres of land, 96% of Bastrop State Park, and over 1,600 homes—making it the single most destructive wildfire in Texas’ history.
 As area residents surveyed the damage at their feet, the Arbor Day Foundation pledged to help restore the beauty the majestic loblolly pines brought to this central Texas area.

-The Lost Pines Forest Recovery Campaign is a multi-year, public-private partnership between the Arbor Day Foundation, Texas Parks and Wildlife Department and the Texas Forest Service.
-It is aimed at restoring the pine trees lost in these devastating wildfires, with a plan to replant more than 4 million new loblolly pine trees on public and private lands in Bastrop by 2016.
+The Lost Pines Forest Recovery Campaign was a multi-year, public-private partnership between the Arbor Day Foundation, Texas Parks and Wildlife Department, and the Texas Forest Service.
+It restored the pine trees lost in these devastating wildfires, fulfilling the plan to replant more than 4 million new loblolly pine trees on public and private lands in Bastrop by 2016.

-The newly planted loblolly pine trees will serve a critical role in the history and environmental sustainability of the state and region.
-With everyone’s help, the Lost Pines will be restored to be enjoyed by present and future generations.
+The newly planted loblolly pine trees will serve a critical role in the history and environmental sustainability of the state and region and will be restored to be enjoyed by present and future generations.